ovotech/genesys-web-messaging-tester/README.md

     - say: hi
     - waitForReplyContaining: Can we ask you some questions about your experience today?
     - say: Yes
-    - waitForReplyContaining: Thank you!
-Now for the next question...
+    - waitForReplyMatching: Thank you!
+Now for the next question[\.]+ "Decline Survey":
-  "Decline Survey":
     - say: hi
     - waitForReplyContaining: Can we ask you some questions about your experience today?
     - say: No
-    - waitForReplyContaining: Goodbye
+    - waitForReplyContaining: Maybe next time.
+Goodbye "Provide Incorrect Answer to Survey Question":
+    - say: hi
+    - waitForReplyContaining: Can we ask you some questions about your experience today?
+    - say: Not sure
+    - waitForReplyContaining: Sorry I didn't understand you.
+Please answer with either 'yes' or 'no'
+    - waitForReplyContaining: Can we ask you some questions about your experience today?
 ```

 ## How it works